bigcommerce/sass-style-guide/README.md

 <a name="declaration-order"></a>
 ####Declaration order
 There are a millions opinions and thoughts on logical ordering and grouping.
-Don't force someone to learn your opinion, ordering doesn't matter, consistency does.
+Don’t force someone to learn your opinion, ordering doesn’t matter, consistency does.
 Just use the alphabet, _everyone_ knows it.
 * @extend
 * @include